 As the historic former Incan capital, Cuzco is a sacred highlight in Peru and the gateway to Machu Picchu.
 High in the Andes, Cuzco stands atop layers of cultures with Incan ruins, such as Sacsayhuamán (the stone-walled fortress overlooking the city) and Coricancha (the Temple of the Sun), replaced by Spanish-built palaces, mansions and churches including the Cathedral of Santo Domingo.
 Travel through Sacred Valley along the Inca Trail and pass the charming mountain towns of Pisac and Ollantaytambo, both hailed for artisan markets, steep agricultural terraces and incredible temple and fortress ruins.

-The Inca Trail culminates at Machu Picchu, a stunning emperor estate comprised of 12 acres of terraces, gardens, staircases, temples and aqueducts.
-Commonly referred to as the "Lost City of the Incas," Machu Picchu stayed hidden during the Spanish Conquest and did not garner international attention until 1911.
-Soak up the surroundings and view the Royal and Sacred Districts, including the Temple of the Sun and the divine Intihuatana stones that once served as an astronomical and agricultural calendar.
+The Inca Trail culminates at Machu Picchu, a stunning archaeological site comprised of 12 acres of terraces, gardens, staircases, temples and aqueducts.
+Commonly referred to as the Lost City of the Incas, Machu Picchu stayed hidden during the Spanish conquest and did not garner international attention until 1911.
+Soak up the surroundings and view the royal and sacred districts, including the Temple of the Sun and the divine Intihuatana stone that once served as an astronomical and agricultural calendar.
 Arrive early to hike the steep mountain, Huayna Picchu, for sweeping views of Machu Picchu or climb up to Intipunku (Sun Gate) where the sun’s rays illuminate two stone gates on the days of the summer and winter solstices.